ibironke-yekinni/ibironke-yekinni/README.md

 - ⚡ Fun fact **I think I am funny**

-<p align="left"> Hi there, little QA poem that speaks around my skills :wave:
+- 🎤 Hi there, little QA poem that speaks around my skills 👋 **

 Princess Ibironke is a special emperor👸❤️⭐️

 This is for QA's,